 |Registration Fee||$100 at Registration||$100 at Registration||$100 at Registration|

 Kansas City School of Phlebotomy does not require students to participate in clinical externships because the various needs of students do not make it a necessary aspect of the educational experience for all of our learners.
-If you believe the externship would be beneficial to you as you get started in the field of medical assisting, externships are available for graduates of the KCSP Clinical Medical Assisting program any time within 3 months of graduation date.
-Students must have completed the entire program, including successfully passing the CCMA exam, and must have finished the program with an overall grade of B or higher.
+If you believe the externship would be beneficial to you as you get started in the field of medical assisting, externships are available for graduates of the Clinical Medical Assisting.
+Students are eligible for placement within 3 months of the last day of program schedule.
+Students must have completed the entire program, including successfully passing the CCMA exam, and must have finished the program with an initial overall grade of B or higher.
+A positive recommendation letter from your instructor is required to be eligible to placement.

-The clinical externship is 40-hours in length and is most typically completed in one business week, Monday through Friday.
+The clinical externship is between 40-hours and 120-hours in length, depending on the preference of the hosting facility, and is an unpaid placement.
 Our externship coordinator will determine the site and date of your placement with one of our many partner facilities and will communicate with you about the requirements that must be completed before placement.
-These vary based on site, but include health and other screenings such as immmunization records, TB tests, background checks, and health assessments by a physician.
+These vary based on site, but include health and other screenings such as immunization records, TB tests, background checks, and health assessments by a physician.
+The cost of completing these requirements is an out-of-pocket expense for the student.
+Placements can be anywhere within the greater Kansas City area and the schedule will be set by the hosting facility.
+Hours are not flexible and almost always performed during normal business hours on weekdays, Monday through Friday, but the exact schedule will be facility-dictated.

 The Kansas City School of Phlebotomy is an approved Clinical Medical Assisting certificate program through the Missouri Department of Higher Education.
 Students who have successfully completed the Clinical Medical Assisting program will sit for an accredited national examination through the National Healthcareer Association (NHA) to become a Certified Clinical Medical Assistant (CCMA) on the last day of the program.
 Successful completion of the CCMA exam is required to pass the program at KCSP so every single graduate of the CMA program leaves school certified and ready for the job market.